dachiefjustice/vm-vulnlab/README.md

 # Usage
 ## Summary
 1. Clone/fork this repo
-2. Enable the apps you want to use by uncommenting them in [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml)
+2. Edit [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml) to enable vulnerable applications.
+Each time you run `vagrant provision` or `vagrant up --provision` these settings are applied.
 3. `vagrant plugin install vagrant-reload` (if you don't already have it)
-4. `vagrant up && vagrant ssh`
+4. `cd this-repo && vagrant up && vagrant ssh`
 5. `cd ~/app-name && docker-compose up -d`

 More detailed instructions below.